Zhangjialu126/zhangjialu126.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postgraduate Student in Deep Generative Modelling.
+subtitle: Postgraduate Student in Deep Generative Modelling

 profile:
   align: right